oparkerj/SSPermissions/README.md

 * BungeeCord support
 * Ability to set chat format per player/group
 * Ability to do stuff with players that are offline.

-Implemented Updates
----
-These are updates that have been added since initial release:
-**Version 1.1.0:**
-* Ability to change the chat format.
-* Finish the `reload()` method.
-(Currently only reloads configs, not actual group objects)

-**Version 1.1.1:**
-* Pressing tab in chat to quickly type commands.

-If you have any suggestions, contact me somehow or make a PR.